Robots Atlas>ROBOTS ATLAS

 Why Machines Need Vectors

 An embedding solves both problems at once.
-Each word, sentence, or document is mapped to a dense vector of real numbers with a fixed dimensionality — typically 50 to several thousand dimensions.
-In this space, geometric closeness of vectors corresponds to semantic similarity: "cat" and "dog" lie near each other, while "bank" (financial institution) sits far from "bank" (riverbank).
+Each word, sentence, or document is mapped to a dense vector of real numbers with a fixed dimensionality.
+In this space, geometric closeness of vectors corresponds to semantic similarity: "cat" and "dog" lie near each other.
+In an ideal semantic space, the different senses of "bank" should in turn be separated.
+Classic embeddings (Word2Vec, GloVe, FastText) cannot do this — they assign a single averaged vector to a word.
+Only contextual models, such as BERT, generate different representations depending on how the word is used in a sentence (we return to this thread later).

 Word2Vec: Learning Meaning by Predicting Neighbors